RachWalm/spelling-game/README.md

 #### Arrays used

-Three arrays are used to hold information once the game has started, wordData - holds the words yet to be used, skipped - holds the words that were skipped (therefore incomplete) and finally guess - holds the letters of the current word that have been correctly guessed.
+Three arrays are used to hold information once the game has started.
+1. wordData - holds the words yet to be used
+2. skipped - holds the words that were skipped (therefore incomplete)
+3. guess - holds the letters of the current word that have been correctly guessed.

 #### Linking on screen boxes to arrays